-Pamper your palate with Cretan wine and delicacies during this 1.5-hour tasting session in a Chania wine cellar.
+Pamper your palate with Cretan wine and delicacies during this 1.5-hour tasting session in a Chania bistro.
 Crete is a haven for foodies and the Greek island’s winemaking heritage dates back to the Bronze Age.
-During this experience, your guide will introduce you to some of Crete’s most esteemed wine varietals, teamed with smoked meat, cheese, rusks and freshly baked bread.
+During this experience, your guide will introduce you to some of Crete’s most esteemed wine varietals, teamed with smoked meat, cheese, rusks and bread.
 This small-group tour is limited to just 14 participants, ensuring a more intimate experience.

 Taste typical Crete wine alongside local rusk snacks